aecobb53/weatherman/docs/backend.md

 ---

 I use `docker-compose` but regular `Docker` works just as well.
+If you decide to use Dockerfile exclusivly you will need to copy a lot from the docker-compose.yml file.
 I use four pre-configured containers `weather`, `dev`, `test`, `unit-test`.
 This number will fluctuate with time but will likely reduce to only the needed ones in time.
 I intend to have a second docker-compose file for testing and a main one for the program.